mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 ### THE JOURNEY HOME (One Week Later)

 **READ ALOUD:**
 > *The march back to Kaer Thandros is slower than your departure.
 Your allied army is battered but victorious.
 Soldiers sing songs of the battle—already embellished, already becoming legend.
-You carry the three Components of the World-Splitter, carefully separated, wrapped in cloth blessed by priests.
+You carry the five Components of the World-Splitter, carefully separated, wrapped in cloth blessed by priests.
 And you carry Corvus's journal.*
 >
 > *Word spreads ahead of you.
 By the time you reach the capital, the entire city has turned out.
 Thousands line the streets.
 Some cheer.
 Others weep—for those who didn't return, for the truth you carry, for the end of an age and the beginning of another.*